Information alert

 The staff at the coroner's office are very helpful and will answer any questions you may have.
 Each patient will be allocated their own coroner’s officer.
 They will call the next of kin (NOK) or representative to explain what is going to happen and answer any questions you may have.
 They will give you their contact details, so you are able to call if you need to.
 This is a legal process, and no one can refuse a coroner’s post-mortem or inquest.

 If the coroner is involved, a certificate to register the cause of death will be given to the registrar by the coroner.
 The timeframe of this process will vary depending on the course of action decided by the coroner.

-If the coroner decides that there is enough information to complete a medical certificate of cause of death (MCCD) the medical examiners officer will inform you of the decision and all paperwork will be completed at the hospital.
+A relative or other person can be nominated by the NOK to register the death.
 It may be helpful to have the following information ready in advance of this discussion:

-• The date and place of death
+• The date and place of death.

-• The full name of the deceased (including maiden or other names)
+• The full name of the deceased (including maiden or other names).

-• The deceased’s date and place of birth
+• The deceased’s date and place of birth.

-• The deceased’s occupation (in cases where the deceased is female, the registrar will also ask the name and occupation of her husband)
+• The deceased’s occupation (in cases where the deceased is female, the registrar will also ask the name and occupation of her husband).

-• The deceased’s usual address
+• The deceased’s usual address.

-• Whether the deceased is in receipt of a pension or allowance from public funds
+• Whether the deceased is in receipt of a pension or allowance from public funds.

-• If the deceased was married, the date of birth of the surviving partner
+• If the deceased was married, the date of birth of the surviving partner.

 • If you have it, the deceased’s NHS number (this can be found on a hospital letter).